Updated by Danielle

 Parent article: Best Guitar Learning Apps

 The Chordify app is a song-learning tool that helps you learn chords by streaming music off YouTube then showing you chord sheets (no tabs) that move in real time as the song plays.
-This is our full Chordify review of the app's free side and premium features.
-To conduct this review we used a full, paid membership and tested out the app just like you would if you sat down and bought a membership yourself.
+This is our full Chordify review covering the app's free side and premium features.
+To conduct this review we used a full, paid membership and tested the app just like you would if you sat down and bought a membership yourself.

 Structure of Our Chordify Review